 - Waterproof gear: Georgia can be prone to rain and snow in the winter, so it's a good idea to bring a waterproof coat or umbrella to keep you dry.

-- Entertainment for kids: If you're travelling with children, it's a good idea to bring along some small toys or activities to keep them entertained during the trip.
+- Entertainment for kids: If you're traveling with children, it's a good idea to bring along some small toys or activities to keep them entertained during the trip.
 This can be especially helpful during long car rides or if you find yourself stuck indoors due to bad weather.

 - Snacks: Georgia is known for its delicious cuisine, but it's always a good idea to bring some snacks with you in case you get hungry between meals.
 Pack some non-perishable treats such as nuts, granola bars, or dried fruit to keep you sustained during your trip.